 What should the new administration do with the detainees held at the US camp?

-About 250 prisoners are still being held at the US naval camp in Cuba on suspicion of terrorism or links to al-Qaeda or the Taliban.
+About 250 prisoners are still being held at the US naval camp in Cuba on suspicion of “terrorism” or links to al-Qaeda or the Taliban.
 Most were detained during the US-led invasion of Afghanistan in 2001 after the September 11 attacks in the US.

 Most have been held for years without being charged and many have complained of abuse, and the camp remains one of the most controversial aspects of the Bush administration’s so-called war on terror.